 The somewhat mysterious Eco Village Bahamas has its own website, but it is unclear whether the project has obtained the necessary permits and approvals from the Government to proceed.

-John Brier and three other investors ended up taking out a legal case in North Florida against Keith De Cay, one of people involved in the project Bahamas.
+John Brier and three other investors ended up taking out a legal case in North Florida against Keith De Cay, one of people involved in the project in the Bahamas.
 Tribune 242 reported that De Cay admitted “that the land sales to Mr Brier’s group were illegal because the lots were not in an approved subdivision, as required by the Planning and Subdivisions Act”.

 Brier and the other investors won their case and received their investments back from the landowner, Billy Wayne Davis, a man who Tribune 242 describes as having had a “long and colourful career in real estate sales”.